-The fleeting nature of life is the subject of one too many poems, but to the survivors of sudden cardiac arrest (SCA), that reality is more than a cliché.
 Indiana native Jeff Utzinger has experienced the precious and fleeting reality of life firsthand.
-For this 48-year-old father of three, there was a high likelihood that Jeff should have been one of 356,000 Americans who dies of SCA every year.
+For this 48-year-old father of three, there was a high likelihood that Jeff should have been one of 350,000 Americans who dies of Sudden Cardiac Arrest (SCA) every year.

-While out on a customary run one morning in June 2017, Jeff narrates during an interview, “About two miles in, I collapsed due to Sudden Cardiac Arrest – so I was told – I have no memory of the event.
-In fact, the last memories I have were from the night before…and I can only remember things now starting around a week after my event.”
+While out on a customary run one June morning in 2017, Jeff suddenly collapsed.
+As he describes during an interview, “About two miles in, I collapsed due to Sudden Cardiac Arrest – so I was told.
+I have no memory of the event.
+In fact, the last memories I have were from the night before…and I can only remember things starting around a week after my event.”

-Jeff has a double stroke of good luck to thank for being alive today; the altruistic actions of a then-stranger who ironically happened to find him, and a police officer with a portable device life-saving device, an automatic external defibrillator (AED).
+Two extremely fortunate events aligned for Jeff to be alive today: the altruistic actions of a then-stranger who happened to find him and the presence of a nearby police officer with a lifesaving automatic external defibrillator (AED).

-When Bill found Jeff on the ground unconscious and not breathing, he was not even supposed to be there.
-Incidentally, he just happened to have “left a little later for work and took a different route than normal that day.”
+When Bill found Jeff on the ground, unconscious and not breathing, he was not even supposed to be there.
+Bill just happened to have “left a little later for work and took a different route than normal that day.”
 Jeff sums up this coincidence well – “crazy.”

-Six weeks later, and with an ICD (internal defibrillator) placed in his body, Jeff returned to full health with a new resolve brought about by his traumatic ordeal.
-Together Jeff and Bill started “Be like Bill,” a social call that encourages people to “jump in and act” when they see others in suffering.
+Six weeks later, and with an ICD (internal defibrillator) placed in his body, Jeff returned to full health with a new resolve brought about by this traumatic ordeal.
+Together, Jeff and Bill started “Be like Bill,” a social call that encourages people to “jump in and act” when they see others suffering.

 Jeff’s story is a testament to how indiscriminate SCA can be.
-Many people attribute cardiac arrests to a poor lifestyle, but if that were always the case, Jeff would not have had his life-changing brush with death.
-Jeff’s daily routine is hardly sedentary.
-“I take pretty good care of myself and workout to prevent this kind of thing.
+While many people attribute cardiac arrest to poor health, SCA can actually affect people with and without preexisting conditions.
+In Jeff’s case, his daily routine is hardly sedentary.
+As he describes, “I take pretty good care of myself and workout to prevent this kind of thing.
 And to this day, there is no medical reason why this happened – no family history, nothing structural with my heart, no reason at all.”

-With more than 350,000 people experiencing out-of-hospital SCA, there is a significant chance of any one of us being affected.
-The provision of more AEDs in public places and to first responders like the police officer who responded to Jeff’s emergency is critical to improving survival chances.
+With more than 350,000 people experiencing out-of-hospital SCA, there is a significant chance of someone you know and love being affected.
+The provision of more AEDs in public places, and to first responders like the police officer who responded to Jeff’s emergency, is critical for improving survival chances.

 “My story should be the norm, not the exception.”